hoylabs/OpenDTU-OnBattery-docs/docs/firmware/configuration/dpl.md

 Doing so will prevent battery discharging during the day, but will also prevent discharging during the night if the start threshold was not reached.

+!!!note "Efficiency"
+    With Solar-Passthrough disabled, it is more efficient to chose a low start threshold and to disable this option, such that produced energy is used immediately rather than stored in the battery first.

+!!! note "Ending Nighttime Discharging"
+    Discharging the battery always ends when reaching the stop threshold.
+If a discharge cycle was previously started because of this option being enabled, discharging also ends roughly at sunrise, even if the battery still stores a significant amount of energy.

 #### Inverter Used For Voltage Measurement :material-form-dropdown:{title="Dropdown"}

 The battery voltage is read from one input of the selected inverter if no other